 Qualify for Medicaid – There are several types of trust that can help some individuals qualify for Medicaid, including home care and nursing home coverage.
 Learn more about Medicaid trusts.

 Protection from creditors and lawsuits.
 A properly executed and funded irrevocable trust will shield the principal of the trust from creditors and lawsuits.

-Probate proceedings can become expensive and delayed.
-Property which you will transfer to a trust will not have to go through probate.
+Avoid Probate – Probate proceedings can become expensive and delayed.
+Property that you will transfer to a trust will not have to go through probate.

-A trust provides for the continuity of management of your assets, and avoids interruption of income and use of assets upon your death or disability.
-Without a trust, your estate or business may be subject to restrictions imposed by probate court.
+Avoid Interruption of Income and Use of Assets – A trust provides for the continuity of management of your assets, and avoids interruption of income and use of assets upon your death or disability.
+Without a trust, your estate or business may be subject to restrictions imposed by the probate court.

-A trust lets you select a trustee – someone you trust to manage your estate on your behalf in the event you become unable to do so yourself.
-Read more in Planning for Disability
+Provide Planning for Mental Disability – A trust lets you select a trustee – someone you trust to manage your estate on your behalf in the event you become unable to do so yourself.
+Read more in Planning for Disability.

 A Charitable Remainder Trust (CRT) or a Charitable Lead Trust (CLT) will help you maximize your tax advantage per charitable dollar.
 A Grantor Retained Annuity Trusts (GRAT), an Intentionally Defective Grantor Trusts (IDGT), or a Unitrust are advanced trusts that remove appreciation of your property from your estate.
 Read more in Advanced Estate Planning.